PowFPS1/WiiMedic/README.md

 ---

-## changelog
+## Changelog

 ### v1.3.0
-- **Loading indicator** — report generation now shows a spinning animation during the steps that used to look frozen, so it's obvious something is actually happening and the app isn't dead
+- **Loading indicator** — Report generation now shows a spinning animation during the steps that used to look frozen, so it's obvious something is actually happening and the app isn't dead
-- **Controller detection fixed** — a GC controller sitting at rest no longer shows as not detected, that was really annoying
+- **Controller detection fixed** — A GC controller sitting at rest no longer shows as not detected, that was really annoying
-- **HBC exit fallback** — if the Homebrew Channel isn't installed under the usual title ID it tries the alternate one and falls back to the Wii System Menu instead of crashing silently
+- **HBC exit fallback** — If the Homebrew Channel isn't installed under the usual title ID it tries the alternate one and falls back to the Wii System Menu instead of crashing silently
 - **IOS stub detection improved** — rev 65280 is now correctly flagged as a Nintendo stub placeholder
-- **IOS236 label corrected** — it's a cIOS installer slot, not BootMii IOS, my bad on that one
+- **IOS236 label corrected** — It's a cIOS installer slot, not BootMii IOS, my bad on that one
-- **Storage benchmark hardened** — the benchmark now aborts cleanly if storage fails mid-test
+- **Storage benchmark hardened** — The benchmark now aborts cleanly if storage fails mid-test
-- **Network functions use snprintf** — was using bare sprintf which is unsafe
+- **Network functions use snprintf** — Was using bare sprintf which is unsafe
-- **NAND caching** — report generator no longer re-runs the full NAND scan if you already ran it from the menu
+- **NAND caching** — Report generator no longer re-runs the full NAND scan if you already ran it from the menu
-- **Priiloader info cached** — eliminates redundant ISFS I/O cycles
+- **Priiloader info cached** — Eliminates redundant ISFS I/O cycles
-- **8KB stack buffer made static** — avoids a large stack frame in the report generator
+- **8KB stack buffer made static** — Avoids a large stack frame in the report generator

 ### v1.2.0
 - Priiloader version detection (reads version string from NAND binary directly)